IvanW5X/CS362-Winter2025-Team20-TalkTask/documents/Living-Document.md

   * Jest: Automated Testing
     * Jest is a JavaScript testing framework that to ensure correctness with JavaScript code bases, so since we are creating a JS based application, we can easily adopt Jest into our toolset to add unit and module tests.
     * Jest can be installed via NPM into our front and backend directories as a dev dependency and using a tests directory, we can store our unit and module tests then run ```npm run test``` to run our tests, so Jest will let us know which tests pass or fail.
-  * GitHub Actions: Continious Integration
+  * GitHub Actions: Continuous Integration
     * GitHub Actions has been selected as our CI service.
 This tool has been selected because it was the easiest to integrate with our current project (since we can add a .yaml file to GitHub repo directly) and it has lots of documentation we can use to learn how to use it effectively.
 It will also allow us to run our tests automatically via steps in the .yaml files.

   | Label | GitHub Actions | CircleCI | TravisCI |